 WIEGO provides technical and strategic support for promoting the organization and representation of informal workers within the international and national trade union and cooperative movements.

 The trade union movement has recognized the need for informal workers to organize.
-In some cases new unions of informal workers are being formed, or informal workers are joining existing unions.
+In some cases, new unions of informal workers are being formed, or informal workers are joining existing unions.
 WIEGO works with informal workers' organizations to help them build on, strengthen and sustain these positive developments.
-In 2014 WIEGO facilitated the participation of informal workers in the International Labour Conference on Transitioning from the Informal to the Formal Economy, and built links with the trade unions and the ILO at that event.
+In 2014 and 2015 WIEGO facilitated the participation of informal workers in the International Labour Conference on Transitioning from the Informal to the Formal Economy, and built links with the trade unions and the ILO through that process.
 Also, through WIEGO’s Regional Advisor in Europe, we are working with the union movement and NGOs to encourage the organization of informal workers in Europe, especially domestic workers in West Europe and home-based workers in East Europe.

 WIEGO is an associate member of the International Co-operative Alliance (ICA).
-Organization & Representation, along with other WIEGO teams, brought informal workers and their issues to an ICA Expo in October 2012.
+ORP, along with other WIEGO teams, brought informal workers and their issues to an ICA Expo in October 2012.
 The delegation hosted a booth and informal worker representatives presented on their organizations.
-The concept of informal workers as workers is not generally part of the co-operative movement’s discourse, so this event raised awareness.
+The concept of informal workers as workers is not generally part of the co-operative movement’s discourse, so this event was a step towards raising awareness.
 Linkages have also been strengthened with the ILO Cooperative Unit.
-Read more.

 A major objective of WIEGO is to bring informal workers’ voices to the world stage.
 To this end, WIEGO has regularly worked to support MBOs in the development of common platforms of demands to present at international fora.
 For example, WIEGO and its partners hosted regional workshops in 2014 to ensure the voices of informal workers were integrated into a common Platform dealing with issues of transitioning from the informal to the formal economy.
 Representatives of domestic workers, home-based workers, street vendors, waste pickers, and other workers came together in Argentina, Peru, South Africa, and Thailand.
 The Platform was widely distributed by a delegation of informal workers/organizers, at the standard-setting discussion on the "Transitioning from the Informal to the Formal Economy” at the International Labour Conference (ILC) 2014.
 Read more about the process of preparing the Platform.

 A Growing Knowledge Base

-- Spooner, Dave.
+- Dave Spooner.
 2013.
 Challenges and Experiences in Organizing Home-Based Workers in Bulgaria.

 - Francoise Carré.
 2013.
 Defining and Categorizing Organizations of Informal Workers in Developing and Developed Countries.

-Collective Bargaining: WIEGO and the AFL-CIO’s Solidarity Center in the USA collaborated on research into collective bargaining in the informal economy.
+In 2012, WIEGO and the AFL-CIO’s Solidarity Center in the USA collaborated on research into collective bargaining in the informal economy.
 Five case studies dealing with different occupational groups and regions were produced, along with an overview of the research by Debbie Budlender.
 In 2016, Pat Horn produced a report on collective bargaining in the street vending sector.

 WIEGO helps build the organizational and management capacity of its members/partners and develop worker education materials and skills on organizing informal workers and policy issues.
 To access these materials, see Worker Resources and Capacity Building.